-Notes: Table presents difference-in-differences estimation of the effect of the child benefit on voting for PiS and turnout.
+Notes: Table shows the effects of the child benefit on voting for PiS and turnout.
 The binary treatment group variable equals one for respondents living in households with at least two members under the age of 18, and equals zero for respondents living in households with no members under the age of 18.
 The pre-treatment period includes the 2007 and 2011 parliamentary elections.
 The post-treatment period includes the 2019 parliamentary elections.
 The sample is restricted to respondents aged 25-49.
 Individual characteristics variables include gender, age and urban/rural area.
-The sources and description of the variables can be found in Table F.1, and their descriptive statistics can be found in Table F.2.
+The sources and description of the variables can be found in Table F.1, and their descriptive statistics can be found in Table F.3.

-Table F.5: Child benefit, support for PiS and turnout: controlling for treatment-specific time trends, survey data
+Table F.6: Effects of the child benefit on support for PiS and voter turnout: controlling for treatment-specific time trends, survey data

 (1) (2) (3) (4)

 Vote for PiS Vote for PiS Turnout Turnout

 Post-treatment 0.008 0.009

-$period \times Child benefit amount$ (0.003) (0.004)
+period \times Child benefit amount (0.003) (0.004)

 Post-treatment 0.094 0.080

 period \times Treatment group (0.065) (0.079)

-Year x Treatment Variable yes yes yes yes

 Ind. characteristics yes yes yes yes

 Election year FE yes yes yes yes

 Region FE yes yes yes yes

+Treatment group-specific time trend yes yes yes yes

 Adj.
 R-Squared 0.06 0.06 0.04 0.04

 N 3240 3240 3240 3240

-Notes: Table shows difference-in-differences estimation of the treatment-specific time trends of the effect of the child benefit on voting for PiS and turnout.
+Notes: Table shows the effects of the child benefit on voting for PiS and turnout.
 The child benefit amount is imputed based on the number of household members under the age of 18.
 The binary treatment group variable equals one for households with a non-zero imputed child benefit (households with at least two members under the age of 18), and equals zero for households not eligible for the unconditional cash transfer.
 The pre-treatment period includes the 2007 and 2011 parliamentary elections.
 The post-treatment period includes the 2019 parliamentary elections.
 The sample is restricted to respondents aged 25-49.
 Individual characteristics variables include gender, age and urban/rural area.
-The sources and description of the variables can be found in Table F.1 and their descriptive statistics can be found in Table F.2.
+We additionally control for the treatment group-specific linear time trend.
+The sources and description of the variables can be found in Table F.1 and their descriptive statistics can be found in Table F.3.